 Pursuant to its Stock Option Plan, the company has granted incentive stock options to certain officers, employees and consultants to purchase up to an aggregate of 8,600,000 common shares in the capital stock of the company.

-Far Resources is a Canadian battery and technology minerals exploration and development company with exploration projects in Canada and the USA.
-More information on Far is available at www.farresources.com.
+Far Resources Ltd. is a Canadian battery and technology metals exploration and development company with projects in Canada and the USA.
+More information is available at Far’s website: www.farresources.com

 The technical content of this news release has been reviewed and approved by Mark Fedikow P.Geo., a qualified person as defined under National Instrument 43-101.

 Benn, D., Linnen, R.L. and Martins, T. 2018a: Geology and bedrock mapping of the Wekusko Lake pegmatite field (northeastern block), central Manitoba (part of NTS 63J13); in Report of Activities 2018, Manitoba Growth, Enterprise and Trade, Manitoba Geological Survey, p.
 79–88.

 Benn, D., Linnen, R.L. and Martins, T. 2018b: Bedrock geology of the Wekusko Lake pegmatite field (northeastern block), Central Manitoba (part of 63J13); Manitoba Growth, Enterprise and Trade, Manitoba Geological Survey, Preliminary Map PMAP 2018-2, (1:4000).

 For and on behalf of the Board

 President and CEO

 The Canadian Securities Exchange has neither approved nor disapproved the contents of this news release and accepts no responsibility for the adequacy or accuracy hereof.